Satya Vijaya Kumar Nune* and Ravi Kumar Golimidi Pages 1 - 6 ( 6 )

-Background: Heterostructured nanocomposites have gained huge attention for their catalytic properties lately.
-A wide array of different visible-light-active photocatalysts (VLAPs) have been extensively studied of the past couple of years to fine tune the band gap of various stable semiconductors.
+Background: Heterostructured nanocomposites have gained massive attention for their catalytic properties lately.
+A wide array of different visible-light-active photocatalysts (VLAPs) have been extensively studied over the past couple of years to fine-tune the bandgap of various stable semiconductors.

-Methods: visible-light-active Cu2O–TiO2 nanocomposite synthesized using solvo-thermal technique.
-The nanocomposite’s structure and size properties were studied using powder diffraction (XRD), electron microscopy (FESEM and HRTEM).
-Cu2O–TiO2 nanocomposite was tested on benzene, toluene and chlorobenzene in contaminated water, under UV and under visible light, for effective implementation in photocatalytic degradation of volatile organic contaminants.
+Methods: Visible-light-active Cu2O–TiO2 nanocomposite was synthesized using solvothermal technique.
+The nanocomposite’s structure and size properties were studied using powder diffraction (XRD), and electron microscopy (FESEM and HRTEM).
+Cu2O-TiO2 nanocomposite was tested on benzene, toluene and chlorobenzene in contaminated water, under UV and under visible light, for effective implementation in photocatalytic degradation of volatile organic contaminants.

 Results: The said nanocomposite was crystalline and found to be 40–50 nm in size.
-No apparent change in the crystal lattice of TiO2 was observed due to the introduction of copper ion, and the nanocomposite also retained high surface area of 76.28 m2 /g.
-The efficiency of the Cu2O-TiO2 nanoparticles degradation is studied both under UV light and under visible.
-Cu2O-TiO2 nanoparticles have achieved 97 – 99% degradation of benzene, 92 – 97% degradation of toluene and 95 – 98% degradation of chlorobenzene in water.
+No apparent change in the crystal lattice of TiO2 was observed due to the introduction of copper ion, and the nanocomposite also retained a high surface area of 76.28 m2/g.
+The efficiency of the Cu2O-TiO2 nanoparticles degradation was studied both under UV light and under visible.
+Cu2O-TiO2 nanoparticles achieved 97 – 99% degradation of benzene, 92 – 97% degradation of toluene and 95 – 98% degradation of chlorobenzene in water.